vmzakharov/presentations/README.md

-# presentations
+# Presentations
-A home for standalone presentations
+A home for standalone presentations that do not have any source code associated with them.